AUDIO VERSION: YouTube Podbean

 “There must not be found among you anyone who burns his son or his daughter as an offering… Everyone who does these things is detestable to Yahweh.”
 (Deut.
 18:10-11)

 And after reminding everyone for centuries how much He detested child sacrifice, Yahweh says we should all find it so very wonderful that He sacrificed His own Son as an atonement sacrifice for our sins.
 How marvelously hypocritical.
 One minute Yahweh claims to abhor child sacrifice, the next minute He exalts it as a fabulous thing.
-But the irony doesn’t stop here (see How the Cross Broke the Law).
+But the irony doesn’t stop here.

 THE BRUTALITY OF GOD